phoebe-leong/Capitalism-In-A-Nutshell/README.md

 [njh0602/cryptor](https://github.com/njh0602/cryptor)

 ## How to run the program
-1. Download the latest stable release.
+  1. Download the latest release's source code
-2. Navigate to the release on your computer.
+  2. In your Terminal, run the program ``run.sh`` to compile the files
-3. Open a new Terminal / Command Prompt window in the directory.
-4. Type `./main` into the window and press enter.
-5. The program should now run.
+  3. You should receive an executable program called "CapitalismInANutshell", the program to run
+  4. To play the game run "CapitalismInANutshell" on your computer, either through the Terminal or double-clicking on it